 Even good content will be left unrecognized if not enough effort is taken to promote it.
 In marketing, both the quantity and quality of posts are keys for success.
 Your content needs to be visible enough to draw attention before having any impact.
 In this case, social media marketing is likely the most effective channel for marketing your blog posts.

 You would want to publish new blog posts from 2 to 3 times a week to once a day to get the most traffic.
 Then, share your blog posts across all of your social media platforms: Facebook, Instagram, Twitter, LinkedIn, etc. Share them frequently to create a strong buzz for your content.
+Sharing your content on other channels as well to bring traffic and improve your backlinks.

 4. Pay attention to timing